erikmcguire/csc594_seg/csc594-ADL/scripts/generate_conceptnet/README.md

 [This repo](https://github.com/JoshFeldman95/Extracting-CK-from-Large-LM) contains the experiments from the paper "Commonsense Knowledge Mining from Pretrained Models" by Joshua Feldman, Joe Davison, and Sasha Rush.

-We modified the shared code for the course project, condensing to its more focused purpose.
+**ESM**: We modified the shared code for the course project, condensing to its more focused purpose.

 # Usage
 ## Commonsense Knowledge Base Completion Experiments